 History of Citizen Journalism

-For a long time the actual definition of this kind of journalism has been up for debate.
-Some will says that crowd journalism is the same as user-generated content (UGC).
-Many say the issue with seeing it as UGC is that it strips the original term of it’s virtues and makes it sound trivial.
-In the late 80s in the US during a presidential election many people took to sharing news their own way instead of relying on traditional newspaper articles.
+For a long time, the actual definition of this kind of journalism has been up for debate.
+Some will say that crowd journalism is the same as user-generated content (UGC).
+Many say the issue with seeing it as UGC is that it strips the original term of its virtues and makes it sound trivial.
+In the late 80s in the US during a presidential election, many people took to sharing news their own way instead of relying on traditional newspaper articles.
 This brought about debate as to how journalists could actually do their jobs.
 Many saw news reporting as for the people so to not include them was a poor idea.